DerGuru/The-Resonant/New Chapters/Part1/P1-09_First_Contact.md

 *Understood.
 I will remain quiet unless emergency.
 Take the time you need.*

 The presence dimmed to almost nothing.
-Still there, but barely—a background hum instead of a voice.
+Still there, but barely - a background hum instead of a voice.

 Jason sat on his floor for a long time after that, his mind spinning through a thousand thoughts at once.